nboldhq/docs/src/quickstart/administrator-guide.md

 During setup, a "Default team" Template has been provisioned.
 You cannot delete the "Default Team" Template.
 If you don't want to use it, just disable it from the main "Information" tab.

-## Manage your Collaboration Template
+## Manage your Collaboration Templates

 For each existing Template, you can Enable or Disable it for users: